Tyler O'Neill Player Props: Cardinals vs. Brewers

 Brewers Pitching Rankings

-- The pitching staff for the Brewers has a collective 6.8 K/9, the third-worst in MLB.
+- The Brewers pitching staff ranks 29th in the league with a collective seven strikeouts per nine innings.

-- The Brewers have the fifth-ranked team ERA among all league pitching staffs (2.72).
+- The Brewers have a 2.32 team ERA that ranks third among all MLB pitching staffs.

-- The Brewers allow the fifth-fewest home runs in baseball (five total, 0.8 per game).
+- Brewers pitchers combine to give up five home runs (0.7 per game), the fourth-fewest in baseball.

-- Woodruff (0-0) gets the start for the Brewers, his second of the season.
+- Lauer (1-0) pitches for the Brewers to make his second start of the season.

-- The righty last pitched on Saturday against the Chicago Cubs, when he went six innings, allowing one earned run while giving up three hits.
+- His most recent time out was on Sunday against the Chicago Cubs, when the left-hander threw 5 1/3 innings, surrendering two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.